 Trek Bike Recall Injury Lawyers

-If you do own a Trek bicycle and are unsure whether your bike is included in the recall, you should visit the Trek web page dedicated to the recall.
-Trek has also recommended the following test: if you open the quick release lever for your front disc brakes all the way and the lever remains in contact with the disc brakes after being opened to a full 180 degree angle, the bike is not safe to ride and is a part of the recall.
+If you do own a Trek bicycle and are unsure whether your bike is included in the recall, you should visit the Trek web page dedicated to the recall for more information about the possibility of your bike’s recall availability, or consult with one of our attorneys.
+Trek has also recommended the following test for all bicyclists: if you open the quick release lever for your front disc brakes all the way, to a full 180 degree angle, and the lever remains in contact with the disc brakes, the bike is not safe to ride and most likely part of the recall.

 If you fall victim to a faulty Trek bicycle, built hastily or negligently and thus due for a potentially life-saving recall, and you live in the San Antonio area, you deserve compensation.
 The Trek bike recall injury lawyers at Carabin & Shaw want to see you obtain this compensation.
 Call our attorneys today, toll free, day or night, for further details regarding Trek bicycle injuries and recall information.
 You should not have to deal with the repercussions of an injury such as this alone.
 A San Antonio Trek bike recall lawyer with Carabin & Shaw is waiting to schedule your free consultation today at 210.222.2288.